MichelleHaase/NGS-Introduction/notes.md

 params.out = "$launchDir/output"
 ```
-(params is a dictonary containing several parameters, using params.out instead of just a Variable is advantagous because you can overwrite it with --out on the commandline if needed)
+(params is a dictonary containing several parameters, using params.
+out instead of just a Variable is advantagous because you can
+overwrite it with --out on the commandline if needed)

-(launchDir is the standard Dir where the script is launched from, $ because it should be substituted by the actual file and its in"")
+(launchDir is the standard Dir where the script is launched from, $
+because it should be substituted by the actual file and its in"")
 ```
 process downloadFile
 {